 Oceana runs campaigns to win policy change proven to increase abundance and biodiversity, such as: stopping overfishing through the establishment of science-based catch limits, reducing bycatch, or the incidental catch of non-targeted animals, and protecting important marine habitat.

 Oceana’s Country-by-Country Approach

 International action through the United Nations and other global bureaucratic bodies is difficult, expensive and time-consuming.
 Instead, Oceana focuses on the countries that control the world’s fish catch.
-Just 29 countries and the EU control more than 90 percent of the world’s seafood catch.
-Oceana is already campaigning in countries that control about a third of the world’s wild fish catch.
-Learn more about Oceana’s efforts to Save the Oceans and Feed the World in the United States, Europe, Belize, Brazil, Canada, Chile, Mexico, Peru and Philippines.
+Just 29 countries and the European Union are responsible for more than 90% of the world’s fish catch.
+Oceana is already campaigning in countries that control about one-quarter of the world’s wild fish catch.

 June 18, 2019